 Nurse Navigators are Here for You.

 Beebe Nurse Navigators are availabe to answer questions about interventional cardiology, procedures performed at Beebe, and can help you find an appropriate physician or surgeon.
-Call (844) 316-3334 or fill out the form at right.
+Call (844) 316-3334 or fill out the online form.

 - Stent Implantation

 - Coronary Stenting and Angioplasty

 - Percutaneous Coronary Interventions (PCI)

 - Balloon Angioplasty (Percutaneous Transluminal Coronary Angioplasty, or PTCA)

 Coronary catheterization is often the best way for cardiologists to confirm a preliminary diagnosis.
 When such tests are inconclusive, coronary catheterization may be able to show, with remarkable clarity, exactly what the problem is and where it is located.
 After using local anesthesia and moderate sedation on the patient, doctors insert a tiny plastic tube, or catheter, through veins or arteries, directly into the chambers of the heart itself.
 Blood can be sampled for testing and pressures can be measured.